Rafiya1199/git-github/README.md

 - Project 15 - Cognito authentication using python scripts
 - Project 16 - Public API with access control based on custom scopes
 - Project 17 - Cognito authentication using Google as a federated identity provider
+- Project 18 - ECS with Fargate service and autoscaling config